Urbandale, Iowa: Geography

 Urbandale is located in the northwest part of the Des Moines Metro Area at the intersections of Interstates 35 and 80, and Iowa Highway 141.
 According to the United States Census Bureau, the city has a total area of 21.94 sqmi, of which 21.92 sqmi is land and 0.02 sqmi is water.

 In January 2022, an agreement with the city of Grimes created an imaginary "annexation line".
 Both cities agreed that in the next 10 years of expansion, Urbandale could annex everything south of the line, and Grimes could annex everything north of the line.
 On June 17, 2025, a plan to annex 100 acre of land belonging to the Des Moines Christian School Association was approved.
 The property was previously a part of the city of Grimes.

+Urbandale is in Tornado Alley which makes it more prone to tornadoes.
+Urbandale has been hit by two tornadoes, an F2 on October 16, 1966, and an EF1 on July 15, 2024.